South Devon & Torbay Table Tennis League

 The current (2017-18) annual membership fee for local league players is £14 seniors & £7 for juniors.
 The Table Tennis England membership runs from 1st August to 31st July each year.

 14. All team entries shall be made on an official entry form obtainable from the General Secretary or downloaded from the website.
-This form shall be filled in and sent to the General Secretary on or before the date shown on the team entry form, 1st September 2017.
+This form shall be filled in and sent to the General Secretary on or before the date shown on the team entry form.
 Any team seeking election to the League must obtain the support of the Executive Committee.

 16. Registration Fees shall be decided by the Executive Committee annually.
 Registration forms must state for which club and team a player will be registered.
 All registered players shall be entitled to receive a League Handbook

 17. Only players whose Registration Forms and fees have been received by the League General Secretary shall be allowed to play in league games and cup competitions.
 No new player registrations (or temporary Registrations) shall be accepted after 28th February each year, and no registered player (either temp or permanent) who has not previously played in either of these competitions prior to this date may play in either competition after this date, except in exceptional circumstances and with the prior permission of the General Secretary.
 Registration shall be in the following categories:

 · Senior Registration for players over 18 years of age.